Florin Piersic: Biography

-In 2006, he was voted to the 51st place on the 100 greatest Romanians list.
+In 1967, he was awarded the Order of Cultural Merit.
+In 2006, Piersic was voted to the 51st place on the 100 greatest Romanians list.
 In 2008 he became an honorary citizen of Oradea.
 In 2009, he was bestowed with the lifetime achievement award in the Transilvania International Film Festival.
+In 2016, he was awarded the Order of the Star of Romania, Officer class.